abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 baby gets born in the world is because it's too old to stay in the womb.
 And that aging process continues on after birth.

-This is a supportive reflection for us—it's not intended to make us miserable or depressed.
-It's intended to bring up wholesome mental states to counteract the mind's tendency towards *pamāda—*being careless and not very circumspect regarding the truths of our existence.
+This is a supportive reflection for us---it's not intended to make us miserable or depressed.
+It's intended to bring up wholesome mental states to counteract the mind's tendency towards *pamāda---*being careless and not very circumspect regarding the truths of our existence.
 These three recollections help establish a sense of heedfulness and spiritual urgency.
 We have this opportunity to hear the Dhamma, to study the Dhamma, to practice the Dhamma, to live a life in accord with the Dhamma.
 Reflecting on that makes us grateful for this opportunity to practice, and that's vital, because it's easy to let the opportunity slip by.

-So we recollect the nature of the human body—that our lives are subject to aging, sickness, and death.
+So we recollect the nature of the human body---that our lives are subject to aging, sickness, and death.
 For all of our seeming solidity, we're left to nature when we die; our bodies dissipate and disappear.
 The Buddha taught the charnel ground contemplations, which encourage us to examine the body's process of dissolution after death.
 It changes shape, bloats, disintegrates and dries out until just the sinews and bones are left.
 The bones are then scattered until there's little remaining but a small pile of gray dust.
 Then a wind comes along and blows it here and there until there is nothing left.
-For all of our obsessions about ourselves—our worries, fears and anxieties around health and physical wellbeing, and all the uncertainties in our lives—it is absolutely certain that, on a physical level, we're all going to be blown into cosmic dust.
+For all of our obsessions about ourselves---our worries, fears and anxieties around health and physical wellbeing, and all the uncertainties in our lives---it is absolutely certain that, on a physical level, we're all going to be blown into cosmic dust.

-Now when we contemplate that fact, it's not to be picked up in a nihilistic way, but rather with the sense of urgency that's needed to establish the heart within skillful spiritual qualities—the sense of urgency we need to keep attending to our actions of body, speech and mind, so that they're conducive to clarity, wisdom, and wholesome states of mind.
+Now when we contemplate that fact, it's not to be picked up in a nihilistic way, but rather with the sense of urgency that's needed to establish the heart within skillful spiritual qualities---the sense of urgency we need to keep attending to our actions of body, speech and mind, so that they're conducive to clarity, wisdom, and wholesome states of mind.